 Runway Contamination Applied by Manufacturers

 We pilots are constrained by the rules as defined by governments, of course.
 But we are also constrained by how our aircraft manufacturers apply these rules.
 There are even differences between aircraft types from the same manufacturer.
 You just have to know the books for the airplanes you fly.
+Be aware, however, that aircraft manufacturer data can be optimistic.

 [Bombardier BD-700 Airplane Flight Manual, §07-03-01-1, ¶1.B.]